NYC, big employers taking hard line against vaccine holdouts | WTOP

-New York on Tuesday became the nation’s first big city to announce it will require proof of COVID-19 vaccination at restaurants, shows and gyms, joining the growing list of state and local governments and large employers taking a hard line against both the surging delta variant and vaccine holdouts.
+New York City, Microsoft, Tyson Foods and the U.S. auto industry joined a cascading number of state and local governments and major employers Tuesday that are taking a hard line against both the surging delta variant and the holdouts who have yet to get vaccinated.

-Meat and poultry giant Tyson Foods said it will require all of its approximately 120,000 U.S. employees to get the shot over the next three months, becoming one of the first major employers of front-line workers to do so.
-And an estimated 150,000 unionized workers at the big three U.S. automakers will have to go back to wearing masks starting Wednesday.

 Florida has more people now in the hospital with COVID-19 than at any other time during the outbreak — over 11,500.
 Louisiana reported an all-time high of more than 2,100 hospital patients with the virus, most of them unvaccinated.
 Both states’ vaccination rates are below the national average.